VincentPeters/gaze-detection/README.md

 Press 'q' to quit the application.

 ## Configuration

-You can customize the application's behavior by editing the `config.py` file:
+You can customize the installation's behavior by editing the `config.py` file:

 ### Eye Contact Detection